contensis/contensis.github.io/voiceandtone-src/writing-api-docs/markdown-conventions.md

 [Link text](http://www.bbc.co.uk)

 ## Tables
-Tables in markdown at times can be tedious an online generator like [Tables Generator](http://www.tablesgenerator.com/markdown_tables) or [Truben tables](http://truben.no/table/) can be helpful to generate them for you.
+Tables in markdown can be tedious.
+An online generator like [Tables Generator](http://www.tablesgenerator.com/markdown_tables) or [Truben tables](http://truben.no/table/) can be helpful to generate them for you.

 ```
 | First header | Second header |